espnet/espnet/CONTRIBUTING.md

 For ESPnet2, we do not recommend preparing the recipe's stages for each corpus but using the common pipelines we provided in `asr.sh`, `tts.sh`, and
 `enh.sh`.
 For details of creating ESPnet2 recipes, please refer to [egs2-readme](https://github.com/espnet/espnet/blob/master/egs2/TEMPLATE/README.md).

 The common pipeline of ESPnet2 recipes will take care of the `RESULTS.md` generation, model packing, and uploading.
-ESPnet2 models are maintained at Zenodo.
+ESPnet2 models are maintained at Zenodo and Hugging Face.
-You can also refer to the document in https://github.com/espnet/espnet_model_zoo To upload your model, you need first:
+You can also refer to the document in https://github.com/espnet/espnet_model_zoo To upload your model on Zenodo, you need first:
 1. Sign up to Zenodo: https://zenodo.org/
 2. Create access token: https://zenodo.org/account/settings/applications/tokens/new/
 3. Set your environment: % export ACCESS_TOKEN="<your token>"

+Details about the use of Hugging Face pretrained models will be shared later.

 #### 1.3.3 Additional requirements for new recipe